 The circumstances of Pierre’s birth remain obscure but he was taken in charge, probably as an infant, and given his name by Pierre Émond, a native of Rivière-Ouelle (Que.).
 He was trained as a carpenter in either the workshop of François-Noël* and Jean-Baptiste-Antoine* Levasseur, already well established at Quebec, or that of Jean Baillairgé.
 The second possibility is more plausible, because in various aspects of style Émond’s work has much in common with that of Baillairgé’s son Pierre-Florent.

-The seminary’s property at Petit Cap (Cap Tourmente) was developed after 1778; Émond supervised the building of the house, known as Château Bellevue; he drew up the plans and, with the help of mason Michel-Augustin Jourdain, executed the portal and tower of the chapel.
+The seminary’s property at Petit Cap (Cap Tourmente) was developed after 1778, and Émond supervised the building of the house, known as Château Bellevue.
+He drew up the plans and, with the help of mason Michel-Augustin Jourdain, executed the portal and tower of the chapel.
 Some time after 1799 he supervised the construction of the chapel of the Hôtel-Dieu and added a porch to it [see Marie-Geneviève Parent, named de Saint-François d’Assise].
-At the same period Émond did various smaller pieces of work for the Ursulines, including repairs to their chapel tower, a task that seems to have been his speciality.
+In the same period Émond did various smaller pieces of work for the Ursulines, including repairs to their chapel tower, a task that seems to have been his speciality.
 He also produced plans for churches.
-For example, his name is mentioned in the contract for building the church of Saint-Ambroise (Loretteville, Que.).
+For example, his name is mentioned in the contract for building the church of Saint-Ambroise-de-la-Jeune-Lorette (Loretteville, Que.).

-At the same time, in conjunction with his professional activity Émond on a few occasions acted as agent for his fellow citizens and as referee in disputes concerning buildings in progress.
+At the same time, in conjunction with his professional activity, Émond on a few occasions acted as agent for his fellow citizens and as referee in disputes concerning buildings in progress.
 At the time of the American invasion in 1775, he was a corporal in the Quebec militia.
 In 1790 he became a member of the Fire Society.
 In addition, when occasion arose he joined with the local notables in signing petitions to the governor, particularly on educational matters.
-On 27 Dec.
-1797 he was elected a churchwarden of the fabrique of Notre-Dame.
+He was a churchwarden of the fabrique of Notre-Dame from at least 1795.

 Stylistically Émond belonged to the French régime, doing wood-carvings for customers who were not greatly concerned about change.
 Although his production shows a high degree of workmanship – Bishop Briand’s chapel is an eloquent witness – Émond displayed no desire for new directions beyond what was required by his situation as a craftsman employed on a regular basis by the religious communities.
 Moreover, the presence at Quebec of François Baillairgé*, who had been trained in France and who was acutely aware of the new trends, discouraged any attempts at competition.